jometzg/ChaosLoadTest/README.md

 ![alt text](Humongous.Healthcare/images/chaos-aks-during-experiment-1.png "AKS pod failure")

-When load testing, it can be seen how when the experiment kicks in, the request rate fails of the API and also the response time increases.
+When load testing, when the chaos experiment kicks in, the request rate of the API falls and also the response time increases.
 There are a few errors too!

 ![alt text](Humongous.Healthcare/images/chaos-load-test-run-experiment-1.png "Load Test Results")